prasadtakale/country_lookup/README.md

-Certainly!
-Below is a sample README file (`README.md`) for your application.
-You can adapt and use it as a template for your project's README file:

----

 # Country Code Lookup Service

 The Country Code Lookup Service is a simple CLI tool and RESTful API for quickly looking up country codes to expedite the processing of expense reports.
 It leverages data from an external API and provides functionality to retrieve country names based on country codes.